qat.ir.instruction_builder module

 - measure_scope_mode(target, output_variable=None)

-Measure the scope mode
+Measure the qubit in scope (waveform-capture) mode.

 - measure_single_shot_binned(target, axis=SEQUENCE, output_variable=None)